AckerCoder/Facial-verification-with-siamese-neural-network/README.md

-# Siamese Neural Network Implementation
+# Siamese Neural Network Implementation for Face Verification

 This repository contains an implementation of a **Siamese Neural Network (SNN)** using TensorFlow/Keras.
 The SNN is designed to compare pairs of images and predict their similarity, making it suitable for tasks like biometric recognition, image comparison, or verification.